Alibakhshov/JavaFX/src/main/java/main/javafx/PainterAppModification/README.md

 ## How to run the application

 1. Download the project from the repository or just simply copy the code from the `Painter.java` and `PainterController.java` files and paste it in your code editor.
-2. Navigate to the `FXML` source code <a href="https://github.com/Alibakhshov/JavaFX/tree/master/src/main/resources/main/javafx">here</a>.
+2. Download the `FXML` source code from <a href="https://github.com/Alibakhshov/JavaFX/tree/master/src/main/resources/main/javafx">here</a>.
 3. Open the project in your favorite editor (preferable IntelliJ IDEA)
 4. Run the application
 5. Enter the bill amount and tip percentage